asudox/anote/README.md

 ## TODO
 - [ ] Add titles to anime cards in the recommendations page
 - [ ] Use the user's favorite animes as a way to improve their genre combination calculation
+- [ ] Add queueing function to avoid getting rate limited by MAL
+      <br>or
+- [ ] Get the user's animelist directly from the client-side

 ## License
 This project is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).